jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lectures 18, 19 - Laws, Malicious Intent and Security Problems.md

 WinHttpReq.Send("login=Chris&password=Pa$$w0rd")
 ```

-Dictionary attacks are a form of brute-force attack; we connect to a server many times a second, and send dicti
+Dictionary attacks are a form of brute-force attack; we connect to a server many times a second, and send words from a dictionary as the password.
+Problems can arise here due to poor security policies on a server, such as:
+- The account lockout duration has been disabled
+- Password complexity requirements